typora/support.typora.io/_posts/2017-02-28-Table Editing.md

 ## Delete Row in Table

-The delete line command (`Shift+Command/Ctrl+L`) will delete current table row in a table.
+The delete line command or delete table row (Shift+Ctrl+L or Shift+Command+L on macOS) will delete current table row in a table.
 Context menu is also available for delete row action.

 ## Add/Delete Column in Table